-Washington Technology Solutions (WaTech)'s Office of Privacy and Data Protection (OPDP) provides guidance and outlines requirements for state data sharing agreements.
-All OFM contracts are reviewed to ensure they meet state and federal requirements and best practices.
+Office of Privacy and Data Protection (OPDP) provides guidance and outlines requirements for state data sharing agreements.
+All OFM contracts are reviewed for additional review and edits to ensure that the contract meets state and federal requirements and best practices.

-The following is an excerpt from the Data Sharing Agreement Implementation Guidance (December, 2021) created by the OPDP:
+The following is an excerpt from the Data Sharing Agreement Implementation Guidance (December, 2021) created by the Office of Privacy and Data Protection (OPDP):

-"Broad DSA requirements (in addition to requirements that may apply to specific agencies or specific types of information) exist for Washington state agencies in at least three places:
+"Data Sharing Agreement Requirements Broad DSA requirements (in addition to requirements that may apply to specific agencies or specific types of information) exist for Washington state agencies in at least three places:

-• RCW 39.34.240(1) states that "[i]f a public agency is requesting from another public agency category 3 or higher data . . . the requesting agency shall provide for a written agreement
+• RCW 39.34.240(1) states that "[i]f a public agency is requesting from another public agency category 3 or higher data . . . the requesting agency shall provide for a written agreement between the agencies . . . ."
+Within chapter 39.34 RCW, a public agency means any agency, political subdivision, or unit of local government; any state agency; any United States agency; any federally recognized tribe; and any political subdivision of another state.

-- between the agencies" Within chapter 39.34 RCW, a public agency means any agency, political subdivision, or unit of local government; any state agency; any United States agency; any federally recognized tribe; and any political subdivision of another state. - OCIO Policy #141.10 states that "[w]hen sharing Category 3 and above data outside the agency, an agreement must be in place unless otherwise prescribed by law."
+• OCIO Policy #141.10 states that "[w]hen sharing Category 3 and above data outside the agency, an agreement must be in place unless otherwise prescribed by law."
 OCIO Policy #141.10 applies to executive branch agencies and agencies headed by separately elected officials.